armel/ICMultiMeter/README.md

 Each compilation has produced a binary.
 It is this binary that is sent / flashed to your M5Stack, via the USB connection.

 Go to the root of the ICSMeter folder, which contains the whole project.
-And go to the :
+And go to the directory `.pio/build/m5stack`.

-- `.pio/build/m5stack-basic-grey`, if you compiled for a GREY or BASIC M5Stack
-- `.pio/build/m5stack-core2`, if you compiled for M5Stack CORE2 or AWS

 You will find a `firmware.bin` file there.
 Now, there are 2 solutions...